 Will insurance cover a rhinoplasty?

-It’s important to understand that cosmetic surgery is typically not covered under most insurance plans.
+It’s important to understand that cosmetic surgery, in this case a nose job in Michigan, is typically not covered under most insurance plans.
 However most insurance companies cover that which is medically necessary.
 Coverage will depend on your insurance carrier.

 Are there any medications that need to be avoided before surgery?